silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 `sevn.s` for the filename and press <kbd>Enter</kbd>.
 </div>

+If you want to check your work again:

+    # md5sum sevn.s
+    bedeba8cdfade20ece6a3e37da749435  sevn.s

 Now let's look at what this assembly says.
 Like the machine code, we can ignore the beginning because it's just part of the assembly format.
 The last four lines are the actual instructions and they correspond to the four instructions we saw
 earlier:

  1. `B3 07` has become `movb $7,%bl`, which means "**mov**e the **b**yte 7 into
     register BL".
+The `$` indicates that `7` is a literal, numerical value.
+The `%` indicates that `bl` is the name of a register.
 In other words, set BL to 7.
     Assembly language may not be "human readable" per se, but at least we can see the names of the registers in the instructions now!
  2. `31 C0` has become `xorl %eax,%eax`.
 Oddly, assembly doesn't have an
     instruction for setting a register to 0.
 But we can achieve the same effect by [XOR]ing a register with itself.
 So `xorl %eax,%eax` says "**XOR** EAX